danfuzz/lactoserv/README.md

 It is also intended as a solid foundation for prototyping high-level OS system services.

-More concretely, Lactoserv is a web server which knows how to serve a handful of different types of built-in "applications" and "services," with plans to add more.
-And it provides a programming framework for defining custom applications either standalone or together with others, including both built-in and other custom applications.
+More concretely, Lactoserv is a standalone "batteries included" web server, which knows how to serve requests based on configured components &mdash;
+applications and services &mdash, along with a toolkit for defining those components.
+It comes bundled with a set of built-in components, making it possible to be used productively "out of the box" without any programming beyond defining a configuration file.

 ### Features